danielcm585/sCity/README.md

 - Single Sign On (SSO) authentication system

-- State revenue budget monitor and tender management system
+- State revenue budget monitor and tender management system - Daniel Christian Mandolang

     There will be 3 roles in this app:
     1. Government (admin) will create projects' tender